-Campaign Finance Transactions
+Campaign Finance Activity

-This section outlines the deadlines and requirements for filing contribution and expenditure transactions.
-Oregon election law requires complete, accurate, and timely disclosure of contributions and expenditures by committees and independent expenditure filers.
+This section outlines the deadlines and requirements for filing transactions.
+Oregon election law requires complete, accurate, and timely disclosure of contributions and expenditures by committees and Other Filers.

 Reporting deadlines are set by statute and penalties may be imposed for late or insufficient transaction reporting.
 After a transaction is saved in ORESTAR, you must also validate and file the transaction.
 Refer to the ORESTAR User's Manual: Transaction Filing for instructions on filing transactions using ORESTAR.